Primica/Primica/README.md

 ###

-<p align="left">My name is Kyss, I'm a Software Engineer with a specialization in Big Data and Deep Learning.
+<p align="left">My name is Eulalie, I'm a Software Engineer with a specialization in Big Data and Deep Learning.
 I'm thrilled to welcome you to my GitHub page.</p>

 ###